-Even if Korea is considered a country where exporters are met by a friendly system that facilitates trade, producers interested in the food market should make sure that they comply with the country’s import regulations (details available by clicking the following link).
+Even if Korea is considered a country where exporters are met by a friendly system that facilitates trade, producers interested in the food market should make sure that they comply with the country’s import regulations.

 In order to enter the Korean market producers should make sure that they are supported by a reliable food importer who will guide them and provide vital market information, as well as customs clearance and promotion is many cases.
 Agents (offer agents) can also be an alternative.

 Marketing strategies should also be discussed with the importer, as well as short and long term plans that will allow the development of a solid relationship.
 Exclusivity shouldn’t be a problem as it’s not a very usual demand in Korea.

 Importers can be met via various strategies, among them cold contacting via a reliable list, taking part at the major food expos, like Seoul Food and Hotel or being recommended by a government or trade agency.
 After the initial contact producers can send the food importer various marketing materials, like product brochures and samples, as well as detailed price lists.